chaobrain/brain-modeling-ecosystem/index.rst

 Brain Dynamics Programming Ecosystem
 ====================================

-We are building an ecosystem for general-purpose bain dynamics programming (BDP).
+We are building an ecosystem for general-purpose bain dynamics programming (BDP), evolving from our previously experimental `BrainPy project <https://github.com/brainpy/BrainPy>`_.

 The BDP ecosystem is a collection of tools, libraries, and frameworks that can be used to build brain dynamics models and applications.